-How does the CTP ratio impact collateral redemptions?
+How does the CTP ratio impact my loan?

-An over-collateralized loan may allow for a partial withdrawal, while an under-collateralized loan may be headed for a margin call.
+An under-collateralized loan may be headed for a CTP violation.

 The collateral-to-principal ratio (CTP)